expedit85/infmod-core/README.md

    debugging purposes.

-2) The source is able to be imported into eclipse, but it will not run until dependency jars are not downloaded.
+2) The source is able to be imported into eclipse, but it will not run until dependency jars are downloaded.

 3) In case more jars are added in the future, it would be good to update de file Libraries/jars.txt instead of add the jars directly.
+Or a dependency manager could be configured (like maven).